 Background

-Using the NLB service in SAE will incur additional fees.
+Using the NLB service in SAE incurs additional fees.

-SAE applications support binding with either public or private NLB instances.
-You can bind different network types of NLB instances with your SAE application.
+SAE applications support binding with public or private NLB instances.
+You can bind an NLB instance of a specific network type to your SAE application as needed.

-Bind a private NLB instance: This is to provide a fixed access address (DNS name) for the SAE service and distribute traffic through algorithms (such as round robin).
-Include microservice internal communication, database access, and corporate intranet access.
+Bind a private NLB instance: A private NLB instance provides a fixed endpoint (DNS name) for the SAE application and distributes traffic to the instances of the SAE application using a load balancing algorithm, such as round-robin.
+Common scenarios include internal microservice communication, database access, and corporate intranet access.

-Bind a public NLB instance: By default, SAE does not support direct access from the Internet.
-By binding a public NLB instance you can provide a fixed public access entry point.
-Enable it to handle traffic from the Internet.
-The process is shown below.
+Bind a public NLB instance: By default, SAE applications do not support direct access from the public network.
+By binding a public NLB instance, you can provide a fixed public endpoint for your SAE application to handle Internet traffic.
+The public access process is shown in the following figure.

 Step 1: Add an NLB instance to an application

-On the Basic information page of the target application, find the Application Access Settings section, and click Add NLB Access on the NLB-based Access tab.
+On the Basic Information page of the target application, find the Application Access Settings section.
+On the NLB-based access tab, click Add NLB Access.

-In the Add NLB Access panel, configure the parameters and click OK.
+In the Add NLB Access panel, configure the following parameters, and then click OK.

-NoteSAE supports creating a new NLB instance or binding an existing NLB instance.
+NoteSAE supports creating a new NLB instance or binding an existing one.
+Select an option as needed.

 Create a new NLB instance: The SAE system automatically purchases an NLB instance for you.
-View detailed information of the instance in the Server Load Balancer console.
+You can view the details of the instance in the SLB console.

-Bind an existing NLB instance: Create an NLB instance in advance on the Instances page of the Server Load Balancer Management Console by creating an NLB instance.
+Bind an existing NLB instance: You must create an NLB instance on the Instances page of the SLB console in advance.
 If you want to create a private NLB instance, we recommend that the NLB instance and the SAE application use the same VPC.
-If not, you need to configure the network yourself to ensure they can communicate.
-For example, you can use Alibaba Cloud's Cloud Enterprise Network or other network connectivity products to achieve cross-VPC communication.
+If they are not in the same VPC, you must configure the network to ensure that they can communicate with each other.
+For example, you can use Alibaba Cloud's Cloud Enterprise Network (CEN) or other network products to enable cross-VPC communication.

 Create a new NLB instance

-For Network Type, select from Public Network and Private Network.
+For Network Type, select Public Network or Private Network as needed.

-Public Network: System will automatically create a public NLB instance and allocate an Elastic IP Address and a VIP for each zone.
+If you select Public Network, the system automatically creates a public NLB instance and allocates an Elastic IP Address and a virtual IP address (VIP) to each zone.

-Private Network: System will automatically create a private NLB instance and allocate a VIP for each zone.
+If you select Private Network, the system automatically creates a private NLB instance and allocates a VIP to each zone.

-Select the zones of the virtual switches based on requirements.
-To ensure high availability, select at least 2 or more zones.
+Select the zones where the virtual switches are located.
+To ensure high availability, select at least two zones.

 TCP

-Listener Port: Used to receive requests and forward them to backend servers.
+Listener Port: The port that receives requests and forwards them to backend servers.

 Listener Port: 80